laconicwolf/powershell-enumeration/README.md

 # Powershell Enumeration
-PowerShell script containing multiple cmdlets used for enumeration
+PowerShell script containing multiple cmdlets used for enumeration.
+See the scripts in the Script-Source folder for help and examples.